๐ NLP Understanding¶

 -

-This paper proposes HCRE, a model that reformulates cross-document relation extraction from direct classification over a large relation set into layer-wise hierarchical classification guided by a constructed relation tree.
-A predict-then-verify inference strategy is designed to mitigate inter-layer error propagation.
-HCRE achieves substantial improvements over both SLM and LLM baselines on the CodRED benchmark.
+The HCRE model is proposed to transform cross-document relation extraction from direct classification over large relation sets into layer-by-layer hierarchical classification by constructing a hierarchical relation tree.
+A predict-then-verify inference strategy is designed to mitigate inter-layer error propagation, significantly outperforming SLM and LLM baselines on the CodRED dataset.

 - It's High Time: A Survey of Temporal Question Answering